-Deputy Assistant Secretary for Europe and Eurasia
+Deputy Assistant Secretary for Europe, the Middle East, and Africa

 U.S. Department of Commerce

 Matthew Murray was appointed by the Obama Administration to serve as Deputy Assistant Secretary for Europe and Eurasia at the U.S. Department of Commerce in March 2012.
 On October 1, 2013, following the International Trade Administration’s reorganization and creation of the Global Markets unit, Mr. Murray became Deputy Assistant Secretary for Europe, the Middle East, and Africa.
 In this capacity, he leads the Department of Commerce’s efforts to help form trade policy and solve market access issues facing U.S. firms seeking to expand their business operations in Europe, the Middle East, and Africa.
 He is responsible for developing and recommending policies, strategies, and programs to advance U.S. economic and commercial interests in 117 countries, as well as the European Union.

 Prior to his appointment to the U.S. Department of Commerce, Matthew Murray had a distinguished career in business, law, the non-profit sector, and public service.
 Mr. Murray was most recently President of Sovereign Ventures, Inc., a risk management firm that he founded in 1991 to advise multinational corporations and multilateral institutions on how to reduce governance and corruption risk in Russia, Central Asia, and Eastern Europe.
 Mr. Murray led an interdisciplinary team that provided risk-mapping, guidance on compliance with the U.S. Foreign Corrupt Practices Act, forensic investigation, and government relations services.
 In this position, Mr. Murray helped mediate several major commercial disputes between foreign investors and local government agencies in the region.